Sweeney Todd: The Demon Barber of Fleet Street: Concert productions

 A "Reprise!"
 Concert version was performed at Los Angeles' Ahmanson Theatre on March 12–14, 1999 with Kelsey Grammer as Todd, Christine Baranski as Mrs. Lovett, Davis Gaines as Anthony, Neil Patrick Harris as Tobias, Melissa Manchester as The Beggar Woman, Roland Rusinek as The Beadle, Dale Kristien as Johanna and Ken Howard as Judge Turpin.

 London's Royal Festival Hall hosted two performances on February 13, 2000, starring Len Cariou as Todd, Judy Kaye as Mrs. Lovett, and Davis Gaines as Anthony.
 A 4-day concert took place in July 2007 at the same venue with Bryn Terfel, Maria Friedman, Daniel Boys and Philip Quast.

 Director Lonny Price directed a semi-staged concert production of "Sweeney Todd in Concert" on May 4–6, 2000 at Avery Fisher Hall at Lincoln Center, New York with the New York Philharmonic.
 The cast included George Hearn (a last-minute substitute for Bryn Terfel) in the title role, alongside Patti LuPone (Mrs. Lovett), Neil Patrick Harris (Tobias), Davis Gaines (Anthony), John Aler, Paul Plishka, Heidi Grant Murphy (Johanna), Stanford Olsen (Pirelli) and Audra McDonald (Beggar-Woman/Lucy).
 This concert also played in San Francisco, from July 19–21, 2001, with the San Francisco Symphony.
 Hearn and LuPone were joined once again by Harris, Gaines, Aler and Olsen as well as new additions Victoria Clark, Lisa Vroman and Timothy Nolen.
 This production was taped for PBS and broadcast in 2001, and won the Primetime Emmy Award for Outstanding Classical Music-Dance Program.
 The same production played at the Ravinia Festival in Chicago on August 24, 2001, with most of the cast from the preceding concerts, except for Plishka and Clark, who were replaced by Sherrill Milnes and Hollis Resnik.

 In 2014, Price directed a new concert production, returning to Avery Fisher Hall with the New York Philharmonic on March 5–8 with Bryn Terfel as Todd, Emma Thompson as Mrs. Lovett, Philip Quast as Judge Turpin, Jeff Blumenkrantz as The Beadle, Christian Borle as Pirelli, Kyle Brenn as Tobias, Jay Armstrong Johnson as Anthony, Erin Mackey as Johanna and Audra McDonald and Bryonha Marie Parham sharing the role of The Beggar Woman.
-McDonald was not announced as the Beggar Woman: she was a surprise, her name only being revealed at the time of the first performance.
-On the Saturday performances, Bryonha Marie Parham played the role of the Beggar Woman, while McDonald played it at the other performances.
-The concert was again filmed for broadcast on PBS as part of their Live from Lincoln Center series and was first aired on September 26, 2014.
-The production was nominated for three Primetime Emmy Awards, winning one for Outstanding Special Class Program.
-This production transferred to London Coliseum Theatre for 13 performances from March 30 through April 12, 2015.
-The cast included original members like Terfel, Thompson and Quast, as well as new actors like John Owen-Jones and Rosalie Craig.
+Parham played the role at the Saturday performances, while McDonald played it at the other performances.
+The concert was filmed for broadcast on PBS as part of their Live from Lincoln Center series and was first aired on September 26, 2014; it was nominated for three Primetime Emmy Awards, winning one for Outstanding Special Class Program.
+This production transferred to the London Coliseum with the English National Opera for 13 performances from March 30 through April 12, 2015.
+The cast included Terfel, Thompson and Quast reprising their roles from the New York concert alongside John Owen-Jones as Pirelli, Matthew Seadon-Young as Anthony, Katie Hall as Johanna, Jack North as Tobias, Alex Gaumond as The Beadle and Rosalie Craig as the Beggar Woman.